 - In a scene in the last third of the sequel, Cole, Zeke and Kuo have a serious discussion in a train car about whether Cole is physically and mentally ready to use the RFI, having found "the last Blast Core".
 The scene probably would have had a lot of impact - if the player wasn't already aware from the on-screen text interludes between plot missions that show he still has two more Blast Cores to collect after this, as well as several locked abilities that haven't opened up yet.

 - There's also a mission that has you firing a nuke at The Beast.
 It's quite clearly made to seem like this is the ending of the game, except A. that would be a hell of an Anticlimax Boss and B. it's still showing that you need to find two more blast cores, which would be pointless if this mission succeeded.

 - In Batman: Arkham Asylum once you gather all the Spirit of Arkham messages, you're supposed to deduce his identity.
-While you can in fact do so via the messages alone (especially the more recent ones) there's a more "meta" way to figure it out.
+While you can in fact do so via the messages alone there's a more "meta" way to figure it out.
 If you look at the Spirit's character bio, it lists his/her "Debut" as being in the game itself.
 There are only three other characters in the game that have that same element in their bios: Dr. Young, Frank Boles and Quincy Sharp.
 The former two are dead by the time you have all the messages, which leaves Quincy Sharp and lo and behold, it's him.